Historical Figures Page

 Stephen Richardson was able to purchase property in St. Georges’ near the Golf course in 1847.
 He later built his home on this land and named it “Northside”.
 He was one of 563 signatures who petitioned against the importation of farm labour.
 He was classed as one of the most skillful branch pilots of his time and for many years held the position of Pilot examiner.
 Both Jemmy Darrell and Stephen Richardson homes have been selected to be put on the Bermuda Foundation African Diaspora Trail.

 His Brass Binoculars can be found at National Museum. “because the binoculars have passed down for generations in the same family, they carry the family memory and history with them, and this connects us to the lived experience of the past.
 The binoculars belonged to Branch Pilot Stephen Benjamin Richardson and were donated to the Museum by his descendants.
 Richardson lived in St. George’s and was born in 1801, he was a highly skilled branch pilot and his binoculars were used when keeping an eye out for incoming vessels.
 On his death in 1879, Pilot Richardson was described as “the oldest and one of the most skillful Branch Pilots of these Islands”.
-Three of his sons became pilots and the binoculars that were used when keeping an eye out for incoming vessels were passed to his son Pilot George Richardson.
-You can find his binoculars displayed proudly at the National Museum.
+Three of his sons became pilots and these binoculars were passed to his son Pilot George Richardson.”

 Charles ‘Roach’ Ratteray